evdubs/iex-stocks/README.md

   -r <r>, --history-range <r> : Amount of history to request.
 Defaults to date, with date paired with a specified date using --date (-d)
   --help, -h : Show this help
-  -- : Do not treat any remaining argument as a switch (at this level) Multiple single-letter switches can be combined after one `-'.
+  -- : Do not treat any remaining argument as a switch (at this level) Multiple single-letter switches can be combined after one `-`.
 For
-  example: `-h-' is the same as `-h --'
+  example: `-h-` is the same as `-h --`

 $ racket chart-transform-load.rkt -h
 racket chart-transform-load.rkt [ <option> ... ]